andybbruno/Advanced-Programming-2018/Assignment_2/README.md

 import Data.List

-returnLB :: a -> ListBag a
+-- returnLB wraps every element into a ListBag
-returnLB x = singleton x
+-- by applying the singleton function returnLB :: a -> ListBag a returnLB x = singleton x

-bindLB :: Eq a1 => ListBag a2 -> (a2 -> ListBag a1) -> ListBag a1
+-- Map f on each element of a, and then join the intermediate results using sumBag bindLB :: Eq a1 => ListBag a2 -> (a2 -> ListBag a1) -> ListBag a1
 bindLB a f = foldr sumBag (LB []) (map f (toList a))